GetLightBite/StriveSDK_iOS/README.md

 You'll need one of these, get one here: [https://www.strivesdk.com](https://www.strivesdk.com).

-:rotating_light: :rotating_light: We'll only be offering free SDK key for the next 24 hours :rotating_light: :rotating_light:
+:rotating_light: :rotating_light: We'll only be offering *free SDK keys* for the next 24 hours :rotating_light: :rotating_light:

 ## Guide